 One query with multiple possible meanings.

-In the patent they outline a process by which all possible interpretations could be used to produce a result.
-In short, they would produce a results set for all five queries.
+In the patent, they outline a process by which all possible interpretations could be used to produce a result.
+In short, they would produce a result set for all five queries.

 Judging from the current results, it seems 204c won: